LukeAlousis/HouseSale/README.md

 # Real Estate Offering and Transaction Platform

-This application allows sellers to offer houses for sale, buyers to bid on and submit funds on a house and performs the final transaction of funds once the closing date has been reached.
+This application allows sellers to offer "imaginary" houses for sale, buyers to bid on and submit funds on a house and performs the final transaction of funds once the closing date has been reached.
 All of this is done completely and transparently on the Ethereum blockchain.

 ## Links to Required Documents